Aphelenchoides oryzae

 This nematode is mainly ectoparasitic feeding on young tissue.
 At the end of the growing season many nematodes are in a state of cryptobiosis under the hulls of seed (Taylor, 1969).

-Seed infected with Aphelenchoides besseyi is planted and the nematodes become active and are attracted to the meristematic areas.
-During early growth, A. besseyi is found in low numbers within the folded leaf sheath, feeding ectoparasitically around the apical meristem (Todd and Atkins, 1958).
+Seed infected with Aphelenchoides besseyi sensu lato is planted and the nematodes become active and are attracted to the meristematic areas.
+During early growth, Aphelenchoides besseyi sensu lato is found in low numbers within the folded leaf sheath, feeding ectoparasitically around the apical meristem (Todd and Atkins, 1958).
 A rapid increase in nematode numbers takes place at late tillering and is associated with the reproductive phase of the plant.
 Nematodes are able to enter the spikelets before anthesis and feed ectoparasitically on the plants reproductive structures.
 As grain filling and maturation proceed, reproduction of the nematode ceases, although the development of third stage juveniles to adult continues until the hard dough stage.

 The population of nematodes is predominately adult female which are normally amphimictic, although parthenogenetic reproduction has been reported (Sudakova and Stoyakov, 1967).